Thursday, July 22, 2010

 Now, the article.

 Here's the blurb that sparked this retelling.
-PS -- Austin Pets Alive! -- possible fundraising idea?
-Just saying...I have experience with this sort of thing. ;) :
+PS -- Austin Pets Alive! -- possible fundraising idea? ;)

 BBC News - Sydney Opera House holds concert for canines